pure-data/externals-howto/README.rst

 class\_new
 ^^^^^^^^^^

-The function ``class_new`` creates a new class and returns a pointer to this prototype.
+Function ``class_new`` creates a new class and returns a pointer to this prototype.

 The first argument is the symbolic name of the class.

 The next two arguments define the constructor and destructor of the class.

-Whenever a class object is created in a Pd-patch, the class-constructor ``(t_newmethod)helloworld_new`` instantiates the object and initialises the data space.
+Whenever a class object is created in a Pd patch, class constructor ``(t_newmethod)helloworld_new`` instantiates the object and initialises the data space.

 Whenever an object is destroyed (either by closing the containing patch or by deleting the object from the patch) the destructor frees the dynamically reserved memory.
 The allocated memory for the static data space is automatically reserved and freed.

-Therefore we do not have to provide a destructor in this example, the argument is set to “0”.
+Therefore we need not provide a destructor in this example, the argument is set to “0”.

-To enable Pd to reserve and free enough memory for the static data space, the size of the data structure has to be passed as the fourth argument.
+To enable Pd to reserve and free enough memory for the static data space, the size of the data structure must be passed as the fourth argument.

 The fifth argument has influence on the graphical representation of the class objects.
-The default-value is ``CLASS_DEFAULT`` or simply “0”.
+The default value is ``CLASS_DEFAULT`` or simply “0”.

 The remaining arguments define the arguments of an object and its type.

-Up to six numeric and symbolic object-arguments can be defined via ``A_DEFFLOAT`` and ``A_DEFSYMBOL``.
-If more arguments are to be passed to the object or if the order of atom types should by more flexible, ``A_GIMME`` can be used for passing an arbitrary list of atoms.
+Up to six numeric and symbolic object arguments can be defined via ``A_DEFFLOAT`` and ``A_DEFSYMBOL``.
+If more arguments are to be passed to the object, or if the order of atom types should be more flexible, ``A_GIMME`` can be used for passing an arbitrary list of atoms.

-The list of object-arguments is terminated by “0”.
-In this example we have no object-arguments at all for the class.
+The list of object arguments is terminated by “0”.
+In this example we have no object arguments at all for the class.

 class\_addbang
 ^^^^^^^^^^^^^^

-We still have to add a method space to the class.
+We still need to add a method space to the class.

-``class_addbang`` adds a method for a “bang”-message to the class that is defined in the first argument.
+``class_addbang`` adds a method for a “bang” message to the class that is defined in the first argument.
 The added method is defined in the second argument.

 constructor: instantiation of an object
 ---------------------------------------

-Each time, an object is created in a Pd-patch, the constructor that is defined with the ``class_new``-command, generates a new instance of the class.
+Each time, an object is created in a Pd patch, the constructor that is defined with the ``class_new`` function, generates a new instance of the class.

-The constructor has to be of type ``void *``.
+The constructor must be of type ``void *``.

 ::